mslusarz/csv-nix-tools/doc/csv-nix-tools.7.md

 - each column has a type, encoded in the name using name:type syntax
 - optional "_table" column having special meaning

-Currently used types are: string, int, string[], int[], although array types are not well supported at the moment (they are produced by some tools, but there's no easy way to process them).
+Currently used types are: string, int, float, string[], int[], float[], although array types are not well supported at the moment (they are produced by some tools, but there's no easy way to process them).

 Column "_table" resolves a problem of storing multiple sets of data in one CSV stream.
 It allows: